-Do I need to reapply for financial aid each year?
-Yes.
+Do I need to re-apply for financial aid each year?
+Yes

 Customer Care Reps are available:

-Monday through Thursday from 10 a.m. to 7 p.m.
+Monday through Thursday from 7 a.m. to 7 p.m.
 Central Time

-Fridays 10 a.m. to 5 p.m.
+Fridays 7 a.m. to 5 p.m.
 Central Time.

-Office Number: 866-315-9262
+Office Number: 866-441-4637 (ext. #2)

 Fax Number: 866-315-9264

-FACTS Grant & Aid Assessment,
+FACTS Grant & Aid Assessment

 Lincoln, NE 68501-2524

 What if I have additional questions?
-Please call or email the business office.